DuttonLab/RB-TnSeq-Microbial-interactions/README.md

   ### Part III: Comparing gene fitness values between two conditions

-Associated script: 2conditions_FitnessComparison.R
+Associated script: Script3_2conditions_FitnessComparison.R

 The focus of part III is the comparison of gene fitness values between two conditions.
 In the script, you determine a reference condition against which all the other conditions are going to be tested.

 The comparison of gene fitness values between two conditions relies on an unpaired two-sample Student test for samples with equal variance.
-Before running the Student test, we test for equal variance using a Fisher test.
+Before running the two-sided Student test, we test for equal variance using a Fisher test.
 If variances are unequal between samples for a given gene, we do not perform the t-test.

 The Fisher test calculates the ratio of the variance of the gene fitness in both conditions.
 The greatest variance has to be the numerator.
 If the ratio is EQUAL or GREATER than the F statistic, then variances are not equal.
-In the script, the default threshold is set up for alpha=0.025, F(2,2)=39 (degree of freedom is n-1).
+For the Fisher test, you can choose for a significant threshold to be alphaF=0.05 or alphaF=0.002.

 In the case of equal variance, a t-statistic is calculated.
-In the script, you can choose the value of alpha, to screen for significant comparisons.
-This alpha value is mostly used in the second function of the script (Category_Definition.R) which assigns labels to each gene comparison, whether it is significant (“Sig”), not significant (“Not_Sig”) or not tested (“Not_tested”).
+In the script, you can choose to run correction for multiple comparison (parameter multi=1 or 0) and the value of alphaT, to screen for significant comparisons.
+This alphaT value is mostly used in the second function of the script (Category_Definition.R) which assigns labels to each gene comparison, whether it is significant (“Sig”), not significant (“Not_Sig”) or not tested (“Not_tested”).

 #### Inputs: